 electric car pulling out of the Edison Tech Center

-the high cost of production and the fact that the car did not
+due to the high cost of production and the fact that the car did not

-save much energy compared to the standard small gas motors of the time.
+save much fuel compared to the standard small gas motors of the time.

-Later In the 1980's computers became powerful and compact enough to be used
+In the 1980's computers became powerful and compact enough to be used

-to control the car's engine and breaking.
-The computer made
+to control a hybrid car engine and breaking.
+The computer made it

 Cars at GE in the 1970's: